-Review into BBC chairman appointment announced
+Richard Sharp: Review begins into BBC chairman's appointment

 - Published

-The process of appointing BBC chairman Richard Sharp is to be reviewed by the Commissioner of Public Appointments William Shawcross.
+The process of hiring BBC chairman Richard Sharp is to be reviewed by the Commissioner of Public Appointments William Shawcross.

-It comes after claims emerged Mr Sharp was involved in securing a loan of up to £800,000 for the then-prime minister Boris Johnson.
+It follows claims Mr Sharp helped secure a loan of up to £800,000 for the then-prime minister Boris Johnson shortly before getting the BBC job.

-Mr Shawcross said the review would ensure the process had been "run in compliance" with government rules.
+Mr Shawcross said his review would ensure the process had been "run in compliance" with government rules.

-Mr Sharp said he was not involved in any financial help for the ex-PM.
+Mr Sharp said he "simply connected" people and did not arrange financing.

 According to The Sunday Times, Mr Sharp was involved in discussions about a loan worth up to £800,000 for Mr Johnson in late 2020.

 Mr Sharp - a former Goldman Sachs banker - was announced as the government's choice for the new BBC chairman in January 2021.
+His role entails upholding and protecting the BBC's independence and ensuring it fulfils its mission.

+Mr Shawcross announced the review after being asked by Labour's Shadow Culture Secretary Lucy Powell.

+He said: "The role of the commissioner is to oversee the public appointments process and ensure appointments are made fairly, openly and on merit.

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.